How can I customize the Readwise to Obsidian Export?

 Highlights

 Of course, you can also format the export of the highlights themselves.
-By default, each highlight is inserted as a bullet (using a dash) followed by a hyperlink to the original highlight followed by sub-bullets for any tags and notes attached to the highlight.
+By default, each highlight is inserted as a bullet (using a dash), followed by a hyperlink to the original highlight and then sub-bullets for any tags and notes attached to the highlight.

 - {{ highlight_text }}{% if highlight_location and highlight_location_url %} ([{{highlight_location}}]({{highlight_location_url}})){% elif highlight_location %} ({{highlight_location}}){% endif %}{% if highlight_tags %}